noah-spahn/MegaVul/README.md

 The differences between the three versions are as follows:

 - `cve_with_graph_abstract_commit.json` Raw dataset with complete hierarchical structure.
-It includes information such as CVE, Commit, File, Functions, etc.
+   It includes CVE, Commit, File, Functions, etc.
 - `megavul.json` is a version of `cve_with_graph_abstract_commit` after flattened, for easier use.
 Keep all fields but losing the hierarchical structure.
-- `megavul_simple.json` is a simple version of `megavul.json`, designed to provide a more concise representation of the dataset.
-It retains essential fields such as Functions and CVE IDs while omitting detail information like function parameter lists and commit message.
+- `megavul_simple.json` is a simple version of `megavul.json`, designed to provide a more concise dataset representation.
+   It retains essential fields such as Functions and CVE IDs while omitting detailed information like function parameter lists and commit messages.

 The **megavul_graph.zip** provides Joern graphs for all functions in the **MegaVul**, including node and edge information.
 (Mostly used for **graph-based** vulnerability detect neural networks)